Vector4-new/RobloxFDLauncherLinux/README.md

 If you've found a new issue/bug please let us know over at our discord.
 (Discord:https://discord.gg/wqbSbt5GQ4)

 #NixOS
-If you're on NixOS and you're struggling with devilbox just use the Webserver_2022M_start.sh Do keep in mind that this script tends to not work with window managers (Gnome is recommended for this use case)
+If you're on NixOS and you're struggling with devilbox just use the Webserver_2022M_start.sh Do keep in mind that this script tends to not work with window managers (Gnome/KDE is recommended for this use case)
 #Fedora
 placeholder
 ### Last launcher update 🔔